jennifermulroy/05-APIs/README.md

 ![Chart](/Images/Portfolio_Simulations.png)

-The ending cumulative returns from the Monte Carlo simulation produced 90% confidence intervals between 2.56 and 10.61, as shown in the bar chart below.
+The ending cumulative returns from the Monte Carlo simulation produced 90% confidence intervals between 2.42 and 11.04, as shown in the bar chart below.

 ![Chart](/Images/confidence_interval.png)

 The expected cumulative returns at 30 years was also analyzed by percentile.
-The expected cumulative returns were 2.94 at the 10th percentile, 5.10 at the 50th percentile, and 8.88 at the 90th percentile.
-Given an initial investment of $20,000, the expected portfolio return in dollars at the 10th percentile was $78,973, at the 50th percentile was $122,015, and at the 90th percentile was $197,657.
+The expected cumulative returns were 3.06 at the 10th percentile, 5.23 at the 50th percentile, and 9.13 at the 90th percentile.
+Given an initial investment of $20,000, the expected portfolio return in dollars at the 10th percentile was $81,333.33, at the 50th percentile was $124,738.32, and at the 90th percentile was $202,687.83.

-A 4% withdraw rate from the retirement portfolio at the 10th percentile is $3,158, that does not exceed the projected annual income of $6,085 projected annual income from the Plaid analysis and therefore, would not be enough to reach the desired retirement goals.
-But given a higher initial investment of $50,000, the expected portfolio return in dollars at the 10th percentile is $197,432, at the 50th percentile is $305,038, and at the 90th percentile is $494,144.
-A 4% withdraw rate from the retirement portfolio at the 10th percentile is $7,897, and that does exceed the projected annual income helping to achieve the desired retirement savings.
+A 4% withdraw rate from the retirement portfolio at the 10th percentile is $3,253.33, that does not exceed the projected annual income of $6,085 projected annual income from the Plaid analysis and therefore, would not be enough to reach the desired retirement goals.
+But given a higher initial investment of $50,000, the expected portfolio return in dollars at the 10th percentile is $203,333.33 at the 50th percentile is $311,845.80, and at the 90th percentile is $366,3408.94.
+A 4% withdraw rate from the retirement portfolio at the 10th percentile is $8,133.33, and that does exceed the projected annual income helping to achieve the desired retirement savings.

+In summary, given a balanced portfolio of stocks and bonds over a 30 year time period at an initial investment of $50,000 provides a greater likelihood of reaching the retirement income stream goals.

-With an initial investment of $50,000 at the 5th, 50th, and 95th percentiles, the chart below illustrates the cumulative portfolio returns over the life of the investment.
+The chart below illustrates the cumulative portfolio returns at the 5th, 50th, and 95th percentiles and helps to provide a visual of the portfolio's potential value at each year over the course of the 30 years to retirement.

 ![Chart](/Images/Portfolio_performance_overtime.png)